misiektoja/spotify_monitor/README.md

 Docker Compose

 On a native Linux container engine, the container needs your numeric user ID and group ID so files it creates in the current directory belong to you instead of `root`.
 Run the two `export` commands in the same terminal before the Compose commands.
-VM-backed Docker-compatible runtimes on macOS and Windows normally handle bind-mount ownership, so users on those systems can usually skip both `export` commands.
+Docker-compatible runtimes on macOS and Windows normally handle bind-mount ownership, so users on those systems can usually skip both `export` commands.

 ```sh
 curl -fsSLO https://raw.githubusercontent.com/misiektoja/spotify_monitor/refs/heads/main/docker-compose.yml